Wake Me Up (EP)

 Wake Me Up is an EP by American singer Aloe Blacc.
-It was released as a solo version after the big success of "Wake Me Up!" by Avicii.
-The similarly-titled Aloe Blacc EP Wake Me Up (without the exclamation mark) includes an acoustic version of "Wake Me Up!".
-It was released on October 22, 2013 on Aloe Blacc Recording, Inc. under exclusive license to XIX Recordings LLC / Interscope Records.
+After the big success of "Wake Me Up!" by Avicii, Blacc recorded a solo acoustic version of the song, and released it on this similarly-titled EP (without the exclamation mark).
+It was released on October 22, 2013 on Aloe Blacc Recording, Inc. under exclusive license to XIX Recordings LLC/Interscope Records.
 The EP release was successful in its own right charting on a number of singles charts, notably Belgium, France, the Netherlands and Switzerland.

 EP track list

 All five tracks including "Wake Me Up" were solo interpretations by Aloe Blacc.

 Chart performance

-Single: Wake Me Up
+"Wake Me Up" single

-Besides appearing in the Wake Me Up EP as track number 2 in the 5-track EP, the song "Wake Me Up" was available as a Promo stand-alone single on Interscope Records and made available online for downloads via iTunes.
-The track also appears in Aloe Blacc studio album Lift Your Spirit.
+Besides appearing on the Wake Me Up EP as track number 2 in the 5-track EP, the song "Wake Me Up" was available as a promo stand-alone single on Interscope Records and made available online for download via iTunes.
+The track also appears on Blacc's studio album Lift Your Spirit.

 A music video of Blacc's solo version was launched as a music video in collaboration with the immigrant rights group National Day Laborer Organizing Network and the ABC* Foundation's Healing Power of Music Initiative.
-The music video was directed by Alex Rivera and the cast were real life immigrant activists.
+The video was directed by Alex Rivera and the cast were real life immigrant activists.